vikashk1/node/doc/api/http2.md

 -->
 * `callback` {Function}

-Stops the server from accepting new connections.
-See [`tls.Server.close()`][].
+Stops the server from establishing new sessions.
+This does not prevent new request streams from being created due to the persistent nature of HTTP/2 sessions.
+To gracefully shut down the server, call [`http2session.close()`] on all active sessions.

-Note that this is not analogous to restricting new requests since HTTP/2 connections are persistent.
-To achieve a similar graceful shutdown behavior, consider also using [`http2session.close()`] on active sessions.
+If `callback` is provided, it is not invoked until all active sessions have been closed, although the server has already stopped allowing new sessions.
+See [`tls.Server.close()`][] for more details.

 #### server.setTimeout([msecs][, callback])
 <!-- YAML